ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ansible-playbook -i inventory/dev playbook/site.yml
 ```

-* Run Asnsible Adhoc command to check if wireshark has been removed from the servers.
+* Run Ansible Adhoc command to check if wireshark has been removed from all the servers.

 ```sh
 ansible all -i inventory/dev -m command -a "wireshark --version"